AybigeAA/Discord-bot/README.md

 # Discord-Bot for sending invitation links and messages, adding roles and nicknames
 A discord bot for sending invitation links and messages, adding roles and nicknames.(works with python verisons older than 3.11)
+- You need to run main.py to use the bot
 - "!sendInvite your message" is used for sending discord server invitation links to people.
 You need to add an excel file with Email, Name and Surname headers.
 - "!sendMessage your message" is used for sending messages.
 You need to add an excel file with Email and Name headers.
 - "!addNick" adds name and surname as server nickname to people.
 Gets data from the already provided users.xlsx file.